jamesmistry/breadlog/docs/source/getting-started.rst

 Step 3: Running Breadlog for the first time
 -------------------------------------------

-It's good practice to run Breadlog in check mode before allowing it to modify your code.
-Check mode guarantees that Breadlog will not modify your code, but instead report on the modifications it *would* have made if it was in code generation mode.

-Check mode can also be used to verify that there are no missing references in log statements across your codebase.
-This is particularly useful in CI pipelines.
+When running Breadlog for the first time, start by running it in check mode.

+In check mode, Breadlog won't modify your code.
+Instead it'll just report where there are missing references (numbers uniquely identifying log statements) within your code.

+This is also useful in CI pipelines, allowing you to fail a build if someone has forgotten to use Breadlog before pushing changes.
 Breadlog's exit code will be non-zero if it finds missing references in check mode.

 *All commands below are to be run from the repository root.*

-1. Run Breadlog in check mode:
+1. Run Breadlog in check mode using the ``--check`` flag:

    .. code-block:: bash